eclipse-qrisp/Qrisp/documentation/source/reference/Algorithms/qaoa/index.rst

 For benchmarking, we provide the :meth:`.benchmark <qrisp.qaoa.QAOAProblem.benchmark>` method, which allows you to collect performance data about your implementation.

 Additionally, a circuit can be pretrained with the method :meth:`.train_function <qrisp.qaoa.QAOAProblem.train_function>` .
-This allows preparing a new QuantumVariable with already optimized parameters, such that no new optimization is conducted.
+This allows preparing a new :ref:`QuantumVariable` with already optimized parameters, such that no new optimization is conducted.
 The results will therefore be the same.

 :ref:`QAOABenchmark`
 --------------------